fishsciences/artemis_methods/intro/modeling_eDNA.md

 the certainty in values near or at the threshold.
 In eDNA studies, this means that when all ln[eDNA] values are relatively high, i.e. far from the censoring point, the censoring point has negligible impact on the analysis.
-When there are values are near the censoring point (that is, near the limit of detection), estimates will be biased.
+When there are values near the censoring point (that is, near the limit of detection), estimates will be biased.

 Therefore, there is a need to take the above issues into consideration